JKilgallen/ml_algorithm_implementations/README.md

 - Support Vector Machine
 - k-Nearest Neighbors

-Additionally, common tools for managing data splitting and model evaluation will also be implemented including.
+Additionally, common tools for managing data splitting and model evaluation will also be implemented.